UncleRiot/c2flux/README.md

 ## Security and Packaging

 > **Security and packaging note:** VirusTotal and other automated analysis platforms may report heuristic findings for c² flux.
-A short explanation of these findings and the current evaluation of single-file versus multi-file releases is available here: [Security scanner findings and release packaging](Security-scanner-findings-and-release-packaging).
+A short explanation of these findings and the current evaluation of single-file versus multi-file releases is available here: https://github.com/UncleRiot/c2flux/wiki/Security-scanner-findings-and-release-packaging

 <br>